 For ice packs, fill one or more plastic or metal water bottles and freeze them solid (at least 24 hours).
-Be sure to leave plenty of head space, because water expands as it freezes.
+Be sure to leave plenty of space at the top, because water expands as it freezes.
 These water bottles can double as a source of drinking water for the ride home.
 Alternatively, use well-rinsed milk cartons or zipper bags to create ice packs.

 Bring a ground cover, such as a plastic tarp or heavy blanket.
 Even seemingly dry locations can become damp after an hour or two of sitting.
-Top your cover with a pretty tablecloth for a festive look.
+A waterproof picnic blanket is handy for all your outdoor events; look for blankets that roll or zip up and have a handle for easy carrying.
+Mexican blankets make for a festive touch, or top your utilitarian cover with a pretty tablecloth for a festive look.

 Pack two sets of cleaning cloths or paper towels.
-Prepare one wet set, by soaking cloths or towels in soapy water and wringing out them out before sealing in a zipper style bag.
+Prepare one wet set by soaking cloths or towels in soapy water and wringing them out before sealing in a zipper style bag.
 Leave the other set of towels dry and pack them in a separate bag.

 Don’t forget a garbage bag, especially in out-of-the-way locations without trash receptacles.
 In the wilderness, remember to take only photographs and memories; leave nothing but footprints.